lastephey/gpaw-docker/README.md

 # Making changes

-You can see the Dockerfile for the build instructions.
-If you edit the Dockerfile, you'll need to rebuild the container with something like:
+You can see the `Dockerfile` for the build instructions.
+If you edit the `Dockerfile`, you'll need to rebuild the container with something like:

 ```
 docker build -t stephey/gpaw:1.0 .